-Business compliance is an ongoing process for business owners, as a business owner you should make sure your business is compliant with legislation.
-Failure to take care of business compliance could lead to closure of your business and in most cases a loss of income.
+Regulatory compliance is an ongoing process for small business.
+As a business owner you should make sure your business plan includes a compliance strategy.
+Failure to take care of your small business regulatory compliance could lead to closure of your business and in most cases a loss of income.
 The big questions are, how to get started and how keep your business compliant?

 Keeping your registered business legal – annual returns